 The best way to visit Milford is by cruising or kayaking.
 Due to a large number of cruises running here every day, you’ll find that the prices are relatively cheap.
 Kayaking is also an option for those who prefer flexibility but the downside is that you can’t explore far from Bowen Falls when of the more popular Milford Sound waterfalls.
 The peaks surrounding the rivers are ultra-steep, reaching heights over 2000m.
 When it comes to winter, you’ll find green trees at the bottom of those snow-capped mountains.
 A very interesting thing that happens is when it rains, hundreds of waterfalls will appear in Milford Sound for several hours.
 Only a few waterfalls, like Bowen Falls, remain flowing throughout the year.

 Dolphins also enjoy swimming alongside the cruises, so get your camera ready at all time!
 It’s so heartwarming to see wildlife engaging with humans but be careful not to feed or try and touch any animals during your New Zealand South Island itinerary.
 The only road that leads to Milford Sound is from Te Anau, which is 2 hours away.
 Along the way, there are a lot of campsites and attractions which are worth spending some time.
-Make sure to visit this comprehensive guide to plan your perfect New Zealand Road Trip itinerary for additional first-hand planning tips!
+Make sure to visit these awesome things to do on New Zealand’s South Island!

 Mount Cook National Park May Be The Most Well-Known Stop On Your New Zealand South Island Itinerary